awsdocs/amazon-sagemaker-developer-guide/doc_source/multiple-algorithm-hpo-create-tuning-jobs.md

 **Algorithm Options**
 You can choose one of the built\-in algorithms, your own algorithm, your own container with an algorithm, or you can subscribe to an algorithm from AWS Marketplace\.
-+ If you choose a built\-in algorithm, it has the ECR image information prepopulated\.
++ If you choose a built\-in algorithm, it has the ECR image information pre\-populated\.
 + If you choose your own container, you must specify the ECR image information\.
 You can select the input mode for the algorithm as file or pipe\.
 + If you plan to supply your data using a \.CSV file from Amazon S3, you should select the file\.